 The Router provides Auto-Detect function and supports three popular ways PPPoE, Dynamic IP and Static IP to connect to the Internet.
-It's recommended that you make use of the Auto-Detect function.
+It's recommended that you first use of the Auto-Detect function.
 If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.

 - 4. If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
-Make sure the cable is securely plugged into the WAN port before detection.
+Make sure one end of your cable is securely plugged into RNX-N300RT's WAN port and your xDSL, Modem, or Ethernet's LAN port before detection.
 The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router. - 1) If the connection type detected is PPPoE, the next screen will appear as shown in Figure 3-7.